nexbot-dev/aenex/README.md

 Aenex
 =====

-A discord bot that aim to provide gamification in your server.
+A discord bot built with discord.js and aimed to provide a simple game in your server.

 **NOTE: Bot is currently in development mode.**